Davekimm/SileroVAD_RealtimeAPI_Unity/README.md

 ## Setup

-1. Download a zip or unitypackage and import into a project.
+1. Download a zip or `.unitypackage` and import into a project.
 2. Open the `VAD_RealtimeAPI` scene.
 3. Enter your own API key.
 4. Run